Marseillo10/LibraGo/README.md

     ```bash
     cp .env.example .env
     ```
-2. Open `.env` and update the values with your own configuration (if necessary).
+2. Open `.env` and update the values with your own configuration (if necessary, you can skip if you want).

     ```env
     VITE_API_URL=https://api.librago.com